Altinn/altinn-studio-docs/content/architecture/application/altinn-apps/_index.md

 NOTE: Work in progress.
 Stuff will change
 {{% /notice %}}

+Altinn Apps is the solution where all the developed applications from Altinn Studio are deployed. a Currently these applications together with applications for routing are the only components

 The Altinn Apps application architecture is the same as the Application Architecture for the apps developed in Altinn Studio and deployed in Altinn Apps.

 {{%excerpt%}}
 <object data="/architecture/application/altinn-apps/altinnapps_application_architecture.svg" type="image/svg+xml" style="width: 100%;";></object>